FMMT666/launchpad.py/README.md

 As it seems, all newer Launchpads work right out of the box, no driver required.

-### For macOS users

-      As described above, all LED controls that use SysEx messages will not work.
-      This affects the Apple Python, as well as the MacPorts version.
-      Brew untested, but "should" [tm] make no difference.

 ### For Windows users

-      MIDI implementation in PyGame 1.9.2+ is broken and running this will bring up an 'insufficient memory' error ( pygame.midi.Input() ).
+      MIDI implementation in PyGame 1.9.2+ is broken and running this might bring up an 'insufficient memory' error ( pygame.midi.Input() ).

-      SOLUTION: use v1.9.1
+      SOLUTION: use v1.9.1 (or try v1.9.3)

-      Also notice the Windows 10 limitations above (LED controls).

 ### For Linux and especially Raspberry-Pi users: